KrammyGod/pingbot/src/typings/README.md

-# Source Folder
+# Typings Folder

 This folder contains all custom typings that are needed for TypeScript.
+This folder should only contain declaration files (`.d.ts` files) and should not contain any implementation files.

 ## Files